 The recipe is very similar to the one Barbara usually uses (her husband LOVES chocolate chip cookies) with the exception of substituting margarine for the Crisco (shortening) and the method in which these are made.
 Minor changes make a huge difference.

 Do NOT use a mixer.
-It all has t be done by hand.
-Be sure to pull out your pastry blender.
+Mix everything by hand.
+Be sure to pull out your pastry blender if you have one.
+If not, use a fork to incorporate the margarine in with the sugars.

 - 2 1/4 cups flour (level out the 2 cups, but heap the 1/4 cup)